Overview

 Information security advice for your business

-Your business is responsible for ensuring that the systems you use to access the system are secure.
-Find five simple steps to protect health, personal and financial information in the guide: Information Security for small healthcare businesses.
+Your business is responsible for ensuring that the systems you use to access the My Health Record system are secure.
+Find 5 simple steps to protect health, personal and financial information in the guide: Information security for small healthcare businesses.

 Participation obligations